hagege/add_infos_to_tec/versionierung/add_infos_to_the_events_calendar/readme.txt

 https://youtu.be/j9dj3uoacxI

 == Installation ==
-1. Download "add_infos_to_tec.zip" to your local device.
+1. Download "add_infos_to_the_events_calendar.zip" to your local device.
 2. Unzip the file.
-3. Upload the folder "add_infos_to_tec" to "/wp-content/plugins/"
+3. Upload the folder "add_infos_to_the_events_calendar" to "/wp-content/plugins/"
 4. Activate the plugin through the "Plugins" menu in WordPress.

 https://youtu.be/j9dj3uoacxI

 == Frequently Asked Questions ==
 = Who will answer my support request? =
-A webdevelopement staff member of haurand.com.
+A developement staff member of haurand.com.

-= Can this plugin also be used for other event plugins ? = Basically, this plugin can only be used if The Events Calendar is also activated.
+= Is it possible to use this plugin also for other event plugins or without any event plugin? = Basically, this plugin can only be used if The Events Calendar is also activated.
 Of course, you can check if the plugin can also be used if you use another plugin for events.
 In this case I would be very happy about your feedback, because I would like to include this information in the description here.
 If no Events plugin is used, the plugin can only be used to display the copyright and external as well as internal links via the shortcode.